Xuhpclab/drcctprof-docs/source/buildtools.rst

 Code Transformation and code Execution
 ======================================

-If you are new to the DynamoRIO Dynamic Binary Instrumentation (DBI) tool platform in general, and DynamoRIO in particular, ensure you understand the method by which instrumentation is added to application code.
+If you are new to the Dynamic Binary Instrumentation (DBI) tool platform in general, and DynamoRIO in particular (DynamoRIO is a DBI tool), ensure you understand the instrumentation mechanism for the application being monitored.

 Remember that instrumentation occurs in two phases, **transformation** and **execution**:

 -   **Transformation**

 Instrumentation code is inserted into the application code.
+This is only executed once before the application execution.

 -   **Execution**

-The application code runs, including the instrumentation code which was inserted during transformation.
+The instrumentation code (inserted in the transformation phase) runs together with the application code on the fly.

-DynamoRIO performs transformation and execution transparently, provided that you conform to the rules of its API.
+DynamoRIO performs transformation and execution phases transparently, following the rules of its APIs.

-In the preceding example, ``InsTransEventCallback()`` is the transformation phase.
-Calls to ``InsCount()`` is inserted for each instruction but are not called at transformation time.
+In the above example, ``InsTransEventCallback()`` is in the transformation phase, which inserts ``InsCount()`` function before each application instruction.
+Note that ``InsCount()`` is not invoked at this phase.
-If or when a particular instruction of code is run at execution time, ``InsCount()`` is called, to increment and store the instruction's executed count.
+At the execution phase, when an application instruction is executed, ``InsCount()`` is invoked to count instruction statistics.

-This is a subtle distinction for new users.
-The best way to think of the difference is to recognize that `dr_insert_clean_call() <https://dynamorio.org/dr__ir__utils_8h.html#a1df44dbe3d8dbf82e63e96741f167c64>`_ will be called once when a instruction of application code is transformed but the function it registered may be called many times when the instruction is executed.
+The best way to think of the difference of the two phases is to understand that `dr_insert_clean_call() <https://dynamorio.org/dr__ir__utils_8h.html#a1df44dbe3d8dbf82e63e96741f167c64>`_ is called once when an application instruction is transformed, but the function it instruments may be called many times when the application instruction is executed.